 The questions, concerns

-As a former substance abuser and the parent of a heroin addict, I bring empathy, compassion, and understanding for both the parent and the active addict to the conversation.
+As a former substance abuser and the parent of a heroin addict (now one year in active recovery), I bring empathy, compassion, and understanding for both the parent and the active addict to the conversation.

 "Finally someone answered me.
 Thank you so much for your help; I needed You for Me."